Run More PATH Trains to World Trade Center

 New PATH Weekend routing

 Journal Square-bound trains from 33rd Street now travel to Hoboken, return to Newport, detour to Exchange Place, and finally head to Grove Street.
 This new routing adds 16 minutes to what is normally a 23-minute ride between Journal Square and 33rd Street, making the route even more impractical.
-It’s now much faster to take the subway to WTC/Fulton Street and transfer to PATH across the Hudson.
+It’s now much faster to take the subway to WTC/Fulton Street and transfer to the PATH to cross the Hudson.

 Why is this happening?